rfuzzo/MorrowindPlusPlus/README.md

 Morrowind++ is a supposed to be a lore-friendly and vanilla-style immersive modlist based arround [Sigourn's MorrowindSharp/NerevarRising modlist](https://github.com/Sigourn/nerevarrising/blob/master/main.md) and [RandomPal's "An alternative to Morrowind Rebirth" modlist](https://www.nexusmods.com/morrowind/mods/48812).

-This mod list does not need to be followed 100% and relies to some degree of common sense, I do however try to provide for a full and compatible installation guide that can be closely followed.
+This mod list does not need to be followed 100% and relies to some degree of common sense.

 This mod relies on [MLOX](setup/tools.md#⭐-mlox-ruleshttpsgithubcommloxmloxreleasestagv10) to sort your plugins.

 Feel free to remove or add additional mods to your liking.
 I wrote a small guide on how to update your mod load order and plugins [at the end of this guide here](finish/finish.md).

+{% hint style="info" %}
+The main list is supposed to be compatible with OpenMW and the original engine (+MWSE).
+The section [mwse](./fundamentals/mwse.md) contains MWSE mods for the original engine, the section [openmw](./fundamentals/openmw.md) contains mods for OpenMW.

+In the guide, I use 📃 to indicate a mod is only compatible with the original engine, and ✨ to indicate a mod is only compatible with OpenMW.
+{% endhint %}

 {% hint style="info" %}
 You can run through this mod list by navigating from top to bottom in the left-hand sidebar, starting with [Setup](./setup/setup.md) until [Finish](./finish/finish.md).